clairestolp/giftastic/README.md

 5. Integrate this search with additional APIs such as OMDB, or Bands in Town.
 Be creative and build something you are proud to showcase in your portfolio

+#### Personal Bonus Goals
+1. Create a masonry style layout

+2. Gifs autoload when the user scrolls to the bottom of the page

 ### Technology used
 * HTML, CSS
 * JavaScript